Riding the Trend or Protecting Profits | MoneyLion Inc. (ML)

 Sponsored

-ML currently public float of 160.27M and currently shorts hold a 1.56% ratio of that float.
-Today, the average trading volume of ML was 1.02M shares.
+The average price from analysts is $7.67, which is $5.57 above the current price.
+ML currently public float of 161.37M and currently shorts hold a 2.35% ratio of that float.
+Today, the average trading volume of ML was 1.10M shares.

 ML’s Market Performance

-ML stocks went up by 0.88% for the week, with a monthly drop of -10.51% and a quarterly performance of -42.21%, while its annual performance rate touched -78.36%.
-The volatility ratio for the week stands at 12.03% while the volatility levels for the past 30 days are set at 8.92% for MoneyLion Inc..
-The simple moving average for the period of the last 20 days is -1.37% for ML stocks with a simple moving average of -65.51% for the last 200 days.
+ML stocks went down by -3.23% for the week, with a monthly drop of -12.50% and a quarterly performance of -40.85%, while its annual performance rate touched -79.41%.
+The volatility ratio for the week stands at 16.04% while the volatility levels for the past 30 days are set at 9.89% for MoneyLion Inc..
+The simple moving average for the period of the last 20 days is -7.24% for ML stocks with a simple moving average of -67.94% for the last 200 days.

 Analysts’ Opinion of ML